What is Workers' Compensation?

-5. NOTIFY the WCB (SROI) when compensation is stopped or modified.
+8. NOTIFY the WCB with a new SROI when compensation is stopped or modified.
 Where NYSIF has been directed to continue payments by WCB, notify the WCB (Form RFA-2) of intention to stop or modify compensation.
 These notices should be sent promptly and must be accompanied by, or refer to, the medical information or other evidence on which the action is based.
 A copy of the notice must be mailed to you and to your representative, if any.

-7. CONSIDER the necessity of scheduling periodic Independent Medical Examinations on your behalf to verify ongoing disability.
+9. CONSIDER the necessity of scheduling Independent Medical Examinations on your behalf to verify ongoing disability.

 What Are Your Medical Benefits?